Great tips on

 Healthy Pumpkin Pie Recipes

-Healthy pumpkin pie recipes show you to turn leftover fall pumpkins and wheat berries into a healthy, delicious treat.
-Making a pumpkin into pie is one of the most satisfying things you can do.
+Healthy pumpkin pie recipes show you how to turn leftover fall pumpkins and wheat berries into a healthy, delicious treat.

-I always feel like a true homesteading woman when I do this.
-Plus, it's so much healthier than anything you can buy in the store.
-True, the pumpkin came from Wal Mart instead of my garden.
-(It was on sale the day after Halloween – a big monster of a vegetable for only two dollars), but still it was tremendously satisfying.
+True, the pumpkin came from Wal-Mart instead of my garden (It was on sale the day after Halloween – a big monster of a vegetable for only two dollars), but still, it was tremendously satisfying.

-Cut Up Your Pumpkin
+Step One: Cut up Your Pumpkin

 You'll want a big, sharp knife to do this, something strong enough to cut through the tough rind.